Alex Collins (American football)

-Alex Collins (born August 26, 1994) is an American football running back for the Memphis Showboats of the United States Football League (USFL).
-He was drafted by the Seattle Seahawks in the fifth round, 171st overall, of the 2016 NFL Draft.
-Collins spent two seasons with the Baltimore Ravens in 2017 and 2018 before getting re-signed by Seattle in 2020.
-He played college football at Arkansas.
+Alex Collins (August 26, 1994 – August 13, 2023), was an American professional football player who was a running back in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and was selected by the Seattle Seahawks in the fifth round of the 2016 NFL draft with the 171st overall pick.
+He spent two seasons with the Baltimore Ravens in 2017 and 2018 before re-signing by Seattle in 2020.
+He played one season with the Memphis Showboats of the United States Football League (USFL).

-Early years
+Early life

-Collins attended South Plantation High School in Fort Lauderdale, Florida, where he was a letterman in football, basketball, lacrosse, and track.
-He was coached by Doug Gatewood.
+Alex Collins was born on August 26, 1994, in Fort Lauderdale, Florida.
+He attended South Plantation High School in Fort Lauderdale where he was a letterman in football, basketball, lacrosse, and track.
 He was named Broward County Player of the Year as a junior after rushing for 1,786 yards and 28 touchdowns as the Paladins earned seven victories and qualified for the state playoffs.
 As a senior, he rushed for 1,400 yards and 14 touchdowns despite missing three games due to injury, helping South Plantation to nine wins, the district title and a berth in the 8A state playoffs.
 Following his senior season, he was selected to play in the Semper Fidelis All-American Bowl, where he was teammates with fellow Arkansas signee Austin Allen.

 Also a talented sprinter, Collins ran the third leg on South Plantation's state-champion 4 × 100 m relay (41.98 s), leading to him being named the 2013 Broward County Male Athlete of the Year.

 Collins was ranked as a four-star recruit by Rivals.com and the 13th best running back in his class.
 Collins committed to play college football at the University of Arkansas in February 2013.

 On signing day, Collins's mother provided some momentary drama, when she refused to sign the National Letter of Intent (LOI) for him to attend school at Arkansas, and then ran away with the LOI.
 She wanted Collins to stay close to home and attend the University of Miami.
 The drama ended the next day when Arkansas head coach Bret Bielema faxed another LOI to Collins, which was signed by his father.